lyndachiwetelu/tictactoe-server/README.md

 [`https://server-tictactoe.lyndachiwetelu.com?board=+xxo++o++`](https://server-tictactoe.lyndachiwetelu.com?board=+xxo++o++)

 where 'x' is your player and 'o' is always the server's player.
 Blank spaces should be passed as empty cells.

+:warning: Please only send lower cased characters to this server

 You should expect a response with the new board as a string also something like this:
 "oxxo&nbsp;&nbsp;o&nbsp;&nbsp;"